A Rugrats Chanukah: Critical response

 "A Rugrats Chanukah" was originally broadcast on December 4, 1996, on Nickelodeon.
 It was repeated twice that same night, the episode received a Nielsen rating of 7.9 in the show's target demographic of children aged 2–11.
 On December 1, 2001, CBS broadcast the episode for the first time on its network, at 8:30 p.m.
 Eastern Time.
 Carrying a TV-Y parental rating, it followed the Rugrats Christmas special, "The Santa Experience".
 Nickelodeon has aired the episode throughout subsequent holiday seasons.

 "A Rugrats Chanukah" received overwhelmingly positive reviews from television critics, and is one of the most popular episodes of Rugrats.
 Delia O'Hera of the Chicago Sun-Times called it a "multigenerational tale".
 Judith Pearl, in her book The Chosen Image: Television's Portrayal of Jewish Themes and Characters, described the episode as a "fun [treatment] of Chanukah".
 Chuck Barney of Knight Ridder and the Tribune News Service considered the episode a "hilariously imaginative take on the Chanukah legend".

 In a 1999 issue of TV Guide, "A Rugrats Chanukah" was listed at number 5 in their "10 Best Classic Family Holiday Specials".
 TV Guide later wrote that "Nickelodeon's Rugrats secured its place in television history" with the episode, opining that it could "entertain a child of any religious denomination".
 Ted Cox of the Daily Herald said that although the episode was not as good as the show's Passover special—which he considered "among the best holiday TV specials ever produced"—it was "still noteworthy".
 DVD Talk reviewer Francis Rizzo III wrote that the special "has a great historical opening".
 In Flickipedia: Perfect Films for Every Occasion, Holiday, Mood, Ordeal, and Whim, Michael Atkinson and Laurel Shifrin said that the special was "... a richer meal, even, for parents than for tykes".

 Anti-Defamation League controversy

-"A Rugrats Chanukah", along with other Rugrats episodes featuring Boris and his wife, Minka, attracted controversy when the Anti-Defamation League (ADL) charged that the two characters resembled anti-Semitic drawings that were featured in a 1930s Nazi newspaper.
+"A Rugrats Chanukah", along with other Rugrats episodes featuring Boris and his wife, Minka, attracted controversy when the Anti-Defamation League (ADL) charged that the two characters resembled antisemitic drawings that were featured in a 1930s Nazi newspaper.
 Nickelodeon's then-president, Albie Hecht (himself Jewish), professed bewilderment and called the accusation absurd.
 The controversy resurfaced in 1998 after the ADL made the same claims about Boris' appearance in a Rugrats comic strip that ran in newspapers during the Jewish New Year.
 The organization was also offended by the character's recitation of the Mourner's Kaddish in the strip.
 Unlike Hecht, Nickelodeon's new president, Herb Scannell, agreed with the criticism and apologized, promising never to run the character or the strip again.